AnelMusic/anelmusic.github.io/posts/small-agents.md

 Stage the workflow:

 ```
-# Bad:  model → SEND_EMAIL
+# Bad:  model -> SEND_EMAIL
-# Good: model → WRITE_DRAFT → user approval → controller → SEND_EMAIL
+# Good: model -> WRITE_DRAFT -> user approval -> controller -> SEND_EMAIL
 ```

 The model never touches the side-effect tool directly.
-It produces a draft.
-A human or a gate decides whether to fire it.
-This is not a prompt trick.
-It is a trust boundary, a structural fact about the system that no amount of context drift can override.
+It produces a draft and a human or a gate decides whether to fire it.

 ## Keeping Context Lean

 Tool outputs can be enormous.
 Raw API responses, full file contents, large search results, which blow up context fast.
-Small models get lost in them.
-The important facts are diluted.
-The model starts to summarize the summaries and loses track of the original signal.
+Small models get lost in them (even more than large ones).
+The important facts are diluted and the model starts to summarize the summaries and loses track of the original signal.

 After each tool call, compress the result into a structured observation: